Judging the Judges of America's Next Top Model

 I conducted a very scientific poll of my friends to determine if Nigel is better looking with hair or as a baldy.

-The responses were overwhelmingly pro the shorn look, aka the way he looked on ANTM, with one respondent demanding "NO HAIR ANYWHERE ON HIS BODY!"
+The responses were overwhelmingly pro BALD, aka the way he looked on ANTM, with one respondent demanding "NO HAIR ANYWHERE ON HIS BODY!"

 Weirdly no one preferred this look, which I can only assume was a Halloween costume called "total creep."